Professional Services · Knowledge & Insight

 In one sentence

-AI-native knowledge management for legal services is a phased engagement (Discovery 3 weeks → Build 8 weeks → Run continuous (regulated industry)) that ships a production workflow on top of DMS and CLM, moves search success by −83% against the legal services baseline, and is operated under knowledge & insight governance from day one.
+AI-native knowledge management for legal services — A phased engagement that ships a production knowledge management workflow on top of DMS and CLM, moves the operating metric against a Discovery-captured baseline, and is operated under explicit governance from day one.
+Expected delta on search success: −83%.

 Key facts